osrf/gazebo_design/improve_sensors/add_clock_noise.md

 ## Tests ##

-1. case: Create a single Guassian clock noise model and test that IMU sensor time is perturbed correctly.
+1. Create a sensor with no clock model specified and test that IMU sensor time is equal to global time.
-1. case: Create a sensor with no clock model specified and test that IMU sensor time is equal to global time.
+1. Create a single Guassian clock noise model and test that IMU sensor time is perturbed correctly.

 ## Pull Requests ##

 The pull request to add the clock and update sensor/link SDF: coming soon